News

 We would love some more volunteers to help review and catalogue our collection.
 Please let us know if you are available regularly on a Wednesday or any other day and would like to be involved in this activity.
 Everyone is welcome and we are looking at opening up a second day with the support of more volunteers.

-Welcome to our newest workroom volunteers - John and Gerald.
+Welcome to our newest workroom volunteers - John, Jes and Freya.
 Thanks for joining us and sharing your skills and knowledge.
 We look forward to getting to know you.

 Become a volunteer